-Those who have had an active measles infection or who have been vaccinated against the measles have immunity to the disease.
+Persons who had measles or who have been vaccinated against measles are immune to the disease.
 Before widespread vaccination, measles was so common during childhood that most people became sick with the disease by age 20.
 The number of measles cases dropped over the last several decades to almost none in the U.S. and Canada.
-However, rates have started to rise again recently.
+But rates have started to rise again recently.

 Some parents do not let their children get vaccinated because of unfounded fears that the MMR vaccine, which protects against measles, mumps, and rubella, can cause autism.
 Large studies of thousands of children have found no connection between this vaccine and autism.
-Not vaccinating children can lead to outbreaks of a measles, mumps, and rubella -- all of which are potentially serious diseases of childhood.
+Not vaccinating children can lead to outbreaks of a measles, mumps, and rubella.
+These are all serious diseases.

 There is no specific treatment for the measles.

 Some children may need vitamin A supplements, which reduce the risk of death and complications in children who do not get enough vitamin A.

 Those who do not have complications such as pneumonia do very well.

 Complications of measles infection may include: